 The Blackbaud Institute Index – AUS/NZ

-As the global COVID-19 pandemic continues to evolve rapidly, the social good community finds itself navigating an unprecedented landscape.
-Organisations are grappling with seismic shifts to their programing: major fundraising events have been canceled, service delivery has been altered to adhere to government guidelines while meeting constituents’ new needs, and many teams have had to rethink how they can work and collaborate in an entirely remote environment.
+As 2020 continues to unfold with rapidly evolving challenges and change, the social good community finds itself navigating an unprecedented landscape.
+The global COVID-19 pandemic has forced organisations to grapple with seismic shifts to their operations from canceling major fundraising events to working remotely to altering service delivery in adherence to government guidelines while meeting constituents’ new needs.
 Leaders find themselves needing to respond to an overwhelming amount of unexpected change all at once.

 In these trying times, the way your organisation adapts to challenges will determine both your current and long-term organisational health.
+The effects of this year’s many changes will continue to play out for some time.
 Strong leaders focus on resilience, ensuring the organisation can weather a storm while still being positioned for future growth.
 The Blackbaud Institute Index offers data trends to help you understand the current situation, and we have expanded our reporting to provide the deeper perspective you need to proactively leverage this data.

 Tracking more than $590k from more than 140 organisations in AU and NZ-based charitable giving, the Blackbaud Institute Index is updated each quarter and reports year-over-year percent changes as well as giving to date for the last 12 months.